 As a long-lasting material, wood will withstand your kitchen with the occasional scratch or dent that is easy to repair.
 As an added bonus, the style of wood is timeless and will stick around for years to come.

 The biggest con of this material is that it is quite expensive, however, its lifespan makes up for it.
 Speak to a kitchen cabinets professional to explore wood cabinets as an option for your home.

 To add new wooden cabinets to a medium sized kitchen will cost $21,275 on average.
 Prices will vary depending on the type of wood you choose.

 If your existing kitchen cabinets aren’t in need of an entire replacement, resurfacing them is a cost-conscious choice that will leave your cabinets looking brand new.
 The average cost of resurfacing your cabinets is approximately $5,500.
-Cheaper than purchasing all new materials for your cabinets, this cost-effective approach can save you time and hassles during your kitchen reno.
+Cheaper than purchasing all new materials for your cabinets, this cost-effective approach can save you time and hassles during your kitchen renovation.
 This will leave you with cabinets in the same location, however, you can get creative and customize the colour and redress the hardware for minimal costs, making it feel like new.

 Below are the average costs of Kitchen Planning & Renovation services across different cities in Canada:

 *Costs based on 1533 verified Canadian homeowner reviews as of March 2022